your-tools/python-cli-ui/docs/index.rst

 v0.6.1
 ++++++

-* Fix metadata (owner moved from TankerApp to SuperTanker)
+* Fix metadata (owner moved from TankerApp to TankerHQ)

 v0.6.0
 ++++++